Org Export Reference Documentation

 Return first radio target object matching a radio link — that is

-with a radio :type attribute — in the parse tree, or nil.
+attribute — in the parse tree, or nil.

 Typically, target’s contents are exported through org-export-data